Darren Mattocks: College career

 Mattocks played for the University of Akron where he made 47 appearances and scored 39 goals over two years.
 He was nominated for several awards during his tenure, including one to the first-year All-American teams by several different media outlets.

 Professional career

 Vancouver Whitecaps FC

 Mattocks was selected by Vancouver Whitecaps FC with the second overall pick in the 2012 MLS SuperDraft.

 He made his club debut on opening day against the Montreal Impact coming off the bench.
 Soon after his club debut he suffered severe burns from a cooking accident and missed almost two months before returning to the line-up on 9 May against FC Edmonton when he scored his first goal for the Whitecaps in the 93rd minute.

 Mattocks scored his first MLS goal on 26 May 2012 against the Portland Timbers.
 Mattocks scored six goals in his first nine MLS appearances in 2012.
 In the Whitecaps' first ever playoff game versus the LA Galaxy, Mattocks scored the first ever playoff goal for the Vancouver Whitecaps in the fourth minute of play.
-He earned the team's Golden Boot award that year with seven goals.
+He earned the team's Golden Boot award that year with seven goals, and MLS listed him as the best young player in the league in its 2012 "24 under 24" list.
+For the 2013 season, MLS listed Mattocks at no. 12 on its annual "24 under 24" list of best young players.